Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Quorum and its associated set of syntax studies provide useful datapoints on keywords and constructs.
 But Stroscot has a unique design so we can't use a lot of the research, and the research is limited to begin with.

 Some studies use a "Randomo" language which randomizes design choices.
-It would be useful to implement syntax randomization so choices could be A/B tested.
+It would be useful to implement syntax randomization so choices could be compared and tested.
+Basically we store code as base64 or a Lisp-like AST dump, and then the formatter produces/consumes this like any other code style.
+Then people get an initial randomized style, but can customize it to their liking, and once we reach 100 users we have a syntax battle.

 Some languages offer a "simple" syntax.
-But simplicity is hard to define, and boils down to either a simple implementation (LR) or else just the syntax familiar to them from other languages (which implementation-wise is often quite complex).
+But simplicity is hard to define, and boils down to either a simple implementation (LR parser) or else just the syntax familiar to them from other languages (which implementation-wise is often quite complex).
 People seem to be afraid of new syntax so there is the tendency to make it explicit and loud while reserving the terse syntax for established features.
 But Stroscot's goal is to unify all the features, so all of the notation is designed to be short, terse, flexible, and general.

 Haskell/Idris syntax is mostly awesome, use it.
 (TODO: check this.
 The weird function call syntax may lose too many users)